Bulk Uploading Images & ZIP Files

 - An expandable Pipeline section that breaks down stage-by-stage timing for the batch

 The right pane streams a live event log as cards process.
-You can navigate away from the page — processing continues in the background.
+You can navigate away from the page after the upload completes — processing continues in the background.

 Step 04